LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker advantages: execution II

 * udocker user interface:
-  * Commands and logic similar to docker.
+  * Commands, syntax and logic are similar to docker.

 * udocker empowers users to use containers:
   * Ideal for heterogeneous computing environments.